valencontreras/valencontreras/README.md

 ### 👩‍💻 &nbsp;About Me

-💻 &nbsp; I'm a Front-end Developer using React \
+💻 &nbsp; I'm a Front-end Developer using React at Shokworks, Inc  \
 🎓 &nbsp; I'm currently studying the eighth semester at the Central University of Venezuela \
-📚 &nbsp; I like to take courses to improve or learn new skills \
+📚 &nbsp; I like to take courses to improve my skills or learn new skills \
 ✍️ &nbsp; In my free time, I bake desserts and enjoy family time
 <!-- ✉️ &nbsp;You can email me at @gmail.com.
 I'll try to respond as soon as possible!\ -->
 <!-- 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1CqJoOAelUgnIOMNHqZAlMxR0F3nRoJuo/view?usp=sharing) for more details about work experience. -->